mornville/Pokedex_ML/README.md

-# Pokedex_DeepLearning
+# Pokedex_ML
-A deep learning project to identify Pokemon.
+CNNs Project to identify Pokemon.
 <p>Custom Dataset - 33, 358 Train and 7, 396 Test images(100*100), 166 Classes of Pokemon.</p>

 # About